 If you’ve thought about hiring an electrician for your home repair or renovation, you may be wondering if electrician skills are a match for the work you need done.
 While some jobs will clearly require a licensed electrician, you may be uncertain about others.
 Given the fire and safety hazards that electrical issues can pose, it is important to understand how an electrician can keep your home safe.

-To help you know when it’s time to seek the help of a professional electrician, we’ve put together a list of electrician skills that you need to look for:
+To help you know when it’s time to seek the help of professional electricians, you should learn about what they do.
+We’ve put together a list of electrician skills that you need to look for:

 Skill #1: Wiring Upgrades

 Wiring upgrades is one of the most important electrician skills and abilities.
 Older homes usually have outdated electrical wiring.
 Unless an upgrade has already been done, you could be living with outdated technology in your walls.

 Older systems, such as knob and tube or aluminum wiring, can be dangerous and should be replaced.
 A licensed electrician will upgrade your entire house to a modern, plastic-sheathed system, giving you peace of mind and updated equipment.

 There are plenty of reasons you may want to upgrade your electrical panel or fuse box.
 Have you done a recent renovation that causes your home to draw more power than it did?
 Are you planning to install an air conditioner, hot tub or other major appliance?
 Is your fuse box making crackling or buzzing noises?
 Only a professional electrician should be trusted to upgrade or replace your panel with a more modern breaker panel.

 If you have a sneaking suspicion that your flickering lights or overloaded circuits are unsafe, you are probably right.
 Overloaded breakers, loose or burnt-out electrical outlets or exposed junction boxes are common electrical issues that can pose a serious hazard to your family’s safety.